devustine/COS101/fullnotes/03_computer-hardward-components.md

 The unit of processor speed is measured in hertz.
 This means that it can process 106,000 instructions per second.
 So if you send a particular instruction to your processor, such as adding two plus two, it can process that 106,000 times per second, which was quite fast at that time.

 ### How the CPU Works
-These instructions are sent to the processor by the operating system.
 The processor follows these steps:

 1. **Decodes instructions**: Understanding the task at hand.
 2. **Executes instructions**: Once decoded, it begins to execute them.